Frank Schwab

 Despite all the hype: the cryptocurrency market is still very young, setbacks, price collapses and even total losses of individual altcoins are to be expected, as well as high volatility of Bitcoin itself.

-Published in bitcoin, cryptocurrency, 2021-The-year-of-the-Altcoins on 05.01.2021 10:47 Uhr.
+Published in bitcoin, crypto, cryptocurrency, 2021-The-year-of-the-Altcoins on 05.01.2021 10:47 Uhr.
 1 commentComment here

 Stock-to-Flow Model (Bitcoin)